erpeklinsky/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Data Cleaning
 The tasks performed to cleaning the raw dataset was as follows:

 1. Merged the training and the test sets to create one dataset.
 There were 3 files for each set that had to be merged.Two additional files (feature names and activity labels) were needed to appropriately name/label the data.

 2. Extracted only the measurements on the mean and standard deviation for each measurement.
 Shown below as "Features".

-3. Used descriptive activity names to name the activities in the data     set.
+3. Used descriptive activity names to name the activities in the dataset.
 Shown below in "Identifiers - Activity"

 4. Appropriately labeled the data set with descriptive variable names.
         Updated featured names:
             - t to time
             - Acc to Accelerometer